Edit

 Example

-In a large retail organization, you might use the Activity Overview page to check which capacities were most utilized at a given month.
-Using the Date range slicer to filter to the month of December, you notice the Sales and Marketing capacity had nearly 1,000 activities while other capacities had under 200.
-To understand why this is happening, you then go to the Analysis page.
+In a large retail organization, you might use the Overview page to check which capacities were most utilized in a given month.
+You use the date range slicer to filter to the month of December.
+You notice the Sales and Marketing capacity had nearly 1,000 activities while other capacities had under 200.
+To understand why, you then go to the Analysis page.

 Analysis page